tidyverse/tidyverse.org/content/articles/2018-11-parsnip-internals.markdown

 Also, some prediction methods give back results that require post-processing.
 For example, class probability predictions for a multiclass `xgboost` model come back as _a vector_.
 For example, if you were to predict four samples of iris data, you would get a 12 element vector back that requires you to reshape the results into the appropriate 4x3 data frame. `parsnip` handles these by having slots for pre-processing the data and/or post-processing the raw prediction results.
 More information can be found on the [vignette for creating a model object](https://tidymodels.github.io/parsnip/articles/articles/Scratch.html).

 Also, a lot of the package code revolves around getting the arguments right.
-There are some defaults arguments set by the package, such as `family = binomial` for logistic regression.
+There are some default arguments set by the package, such as `family = binomial` for logistic regression.
 These defaults can be overwritten but may also depend on the mode of the model (e.g. regression, classification, etc.).
-There are some arguments that you must _protect_ in case the user tries to modify it (e.g. `data`).
+There are also some arguments that `parsnp` _protects_ in case the user tries to modify them (e.g. `data`).
 Finally, the main arguments to `parsnip` model functions are standardized and need to eventually be converted back to their engine-specific names.

 # The down-side to using calls